cstamas/rrf-demo/README.md

 * deployed the custom Maven build somewhere

-After all that above, let's build this nasty project using following commands (assuming you unpacked custom Maven build to ~/tmp/apache-maven-3.9.0-SNAPSHOT directory):
+After all that above, let's build this nasty project using following commands (assuming you unpacked custom Maven build to ~/tmp/apache-maven-3.9.0-SNAPSHOT directory).
+Observe that this time we use `flocal` local repository, is important bit:

 ```
 $ ~/tmp/apache-maven-3.9.0-SNAPSHOT/bin/mvn -s settings.xml -Dmaven.repo.local=flocal clean package \
   -Daether.remoteRepositoryFilter.prefix=true  -Daether.remoteRepositoryFilter.groupId=true
 ```

-The build total time went down to 13.858 s as reported by Maven, and, all the things came from their proper place.
-What happened?
+The build total time went down to 13.858 s as reported by Maven, and all the things came from their proper and expected origin.
+This was RRF in action.

+## What is happening? (part 2)

-First, notice how we use different local repository `flocal`.
+First, notice how we used different local repository `flocal`.
 That repository contains filtering instructions for maven-resolver:

 ```